Registration Open

 Can you imagine creating interactive experiences that reach millions of users?

-At UDIT we offer you the Bachelor in Design and Development of Videogames and Virtual Environments, ideal for those who want to build their career in the digital entertainment industry.
+At UDIT we offer you the Official Bachelor’s Degree in Video Game Design and Development, ideal for those who want to train in the digital entertainment industry.

-You will learn what studying videogames really involves: programming, level design, interactive storytelling, and game prototyping.
-All of this will be developed in a practical, technology-driven environment.
+You will learn what it means to study video games: programming, level design, interactive narrative and game prototyping.
+You will develop all of this in a practical and technological environment.

-You will also master the tools used across the industry: Unity, Unreal, C++, C#, Node.js, Angular, among others.
-Everything you need to start developing videogames from day one.
+You will also master the tools used by the industry: Unity, Unreal, C++, C#, Node.js, Angular, among others.
+Everything you need to start developing video games right away.

-In addition, UDIT’s Video Game Department has been redesigned so that you share the first year with the Bachelor in Art and Design of Videogames and Virtual Environments.
-This way, you will gain a full understanding of the process and be able to choose your own path and specialize with a double official degree in just five years.
+Now, in addition, UDIT's Videogames area has been redesigned so that you can share the first year with the Degree in Art and Design.
+This way, you will learn the whole process and you will be able to choose your path and specialise in a double official degree in five years.

 Grado en diseño y desarrollo de videojuegos